I once had a discussion with a friend

 I didn't say

-my words turned to molten metal in my mouth, sliding down my throat and burning out the bottom of my stomach, radiating red liquid heat into my skin
+words turned to molten metal in my mouth, sliding down my throat and

 and then